-Called when the port is closed, with erlang:port\close/1 or Port ! {self(), close}.
+Called when the port is closed, with erlang:port\close/l or Port ! {self(), close}.
 Notice that terminating the port owner process also closes the port.
 If drv\data is a pointer to memory allocated in start, then stop is the place to deallocate that memory.

-'''

-void (output)(ErlDrvData drv_data, char buf, ErlDrvSizeT len)
+void (\output)(ErlDrvData drv\data, char \buf, ErlDrvSizeT len)

-'''

 Called when an Erlang process has sent data to the port.
 The data is pointed to by buf, and is len bytes.
-Data is sent to the port with Port! {self(), {command, Data}} or with erlang:port\command/2.
+Data is sent to the port with Port ! {self(), {command, Data}} or with erlang:port\command/2.
 Depending on how the port was opened, it is to be either a list of integers 0...255 or a binary.
 See erlang:open\port/2 and erlang:port\command/2.